 - The dress code at most workplaces in engineering is business casual, but it also dependent on the industry.
 A co-op/internship student working in a consulting firm or in a financial service organization that is client facing may need to dress more formally than a student working in a start-up or those that are required to work in a lab or in the field such as construction. - Look around at what other people are wearing for examples of dress code standards.
-Take the first 2-4 weeks as time to observe the common dress code at your specific workplace.
+Take the first 2-4 weeks as time to observe the common dress code at your specific workplace. - \\ note that safety is of utmost importance and that depending on the nature of your work, you will be required to wear PPE\\

-Some suggestions, depending on your preferences include:
+Some suggestions, depending on your preferences for most co-op work settings include:

-- Dress pants/skirt with sweater

-- Business dress with sweater or blazer

-- Dark solid colour jeans and blouse or sweater set
+- o Dress pants/skirt with sweater - $\circ \quad \text{Business dress with sweater or blazer}$ - Dark solid colour jeans and blouse or sweater set

-- Dress pants with blouse or sweater set

-- Dress pants/skirt with shirt and tie
+- Dress pants with blouse or sweater set - Dress pants/skirt with shirt and tie